mastodon/documentation/Running-Mastodon/Enabling-LDAP-login.md

     lib/devise/ldap_authenticatable.rb:29:in `authenticate!'
     app/controllers/concerns/localized.rb:14:in `set_locale'
     ```
   This is probably because the user has an invalid or missing `mail` attribute in their LDAP entry.
-Check the user's `mail` attribute in the LDAP directory.
+Check the user’s `mail` attribute in the LDAP directory.